Another day, another insurance AGM makes headlines – this time for alleged “woke” hiring practices.

 Read next: Why I'm proud to be a woman (near) insurance

 The Progressive CEO stressed the importance of DE&I and how the business wants its workforce to “reflect the customers we serve and for our leaders to reflect the people they lead”.
-Peck allegedly replied: “Are you saying that people with a certain skin color all think a certain way?”
+Peck allegedly replied: “Are you saying that people with a certain skin colour all think a certain way?”

 Griffith closed the argument, stating: “You can’t put yourself in the shoes of somebody else if you don’t have a representative organization that represents the country as a whole.
 You could never know what it feels like to be a female, I could never feel what it feels like to be a male, so we need to represent everyone.”